sittingman/lending_repayment/README.md

 - Predict the likelihood of loan repayment based on applicant information

 **Clients & Impact:**
 - Clients are the investors who invest in the unsecured personal loans and Lending Club credit risks team.
 The analysis aims to help them to identify approved loans that may have high risks of default based on historial information.
-Lending Club credit risk team can then executed needed measures to minimize the risk.
+Lending Club credit risk team can then executed needed measures to minimize risks.

 **Data Source:** [Lending Club Statistics](https://www.lendingclub.com/info/download-data.action).
 2007-2011 [Data Dictionary](https://github.com/sittingman/lending_repayment/blob/master/data_dict.ipynb)